spolivin/yandex_practicum_projects/solvency_analysis/README.md

 ## Project Progress

 We will get data on bank's borrowers from `bank_clients_data.csv`.
-No information is provided regarding the quality of data.
+No information is given regarding the quality of data.
 Thus, an inspection of data will be needed before studying the main determinants of creditworthiness.

 We will conduct data preprocessing and look for ways to correct the most critical data errors.